wrzasa/rbsim/README.md

 ##### Note on `def`

-You don't have to undrstand this.
+You don't have to understand this.
 You don't even have to read this unless you insist on using Ruby's `def` defined methods instead of above described `function` statement.

 You can use Ruby `def` statement to define reusable code in the model, but it is **not recommended** unless you know exactly what you are doing!
-The `def` defined methods will be accessible from event handler blocks, but when called, they will be evalueated in the context in which they were defined, not in the context of the block calling the function.
+The `def` defined methods will be accessible from event handler blocks, but when called, they will be evaluated in the context in which they were defined, not in the context of the block calling the function.
 Consequently, any side effects caused by the function (like `register_event`, `log`, `stat` or anything the DSL gives you) will be